Birnbaum2001/GCComment/README.md

 About the folders...
 - src is the main source folder.
-- The opera & dist folder have been a try to support opera as well.
+- The opera folder has been a try to support opera as well.
 This has not been investigated further after v69.